 News 2013 Papas Yema huevo for Euro 4 I spotted them as tiny Papas Bonitas Negras in the same shop, on July 23, in the same shop which is next door to Café Ebano Calle La Hoya.
 An absolute give away for that price.
 By the way,Yema de huevo means egg yolk and is an extremely tasty potato, but isn't suited for salads and French Fries.

 By the way, this shop also sold lose Tamarind spice pieces which looked like a rolled up black piece of bark from the outside.

 This is another of surprising Tenerife shops.
 Why?
 It has no name displayed, but sells rare produce and herbs.
 Find it next door to the well known Café Ebano behind the biggest church in Puerto de la Cruz, by Calle La Hoya.

 You only encounter imperfect produce and fruit at small shops like Carmen's.

 Tiny local Tenerife bananas as seen here next to a tea spoon, are considered inferior but, have more nutritional value.
 The proof by banana analysis has been established.
 In fact, such fruit doesn't only taste better but, also has more proteins.
 Buy it cheap for less than €1.00 a kg at small shops.
 The Longuera Agricultor farmer shop sold them for 0,65 in 2019.
 Charcuteria Peñon near the Peñon and Soccer Stadium in C/Mequinez in Puerto de la Cruz is even cheaper.
 Both shops beat municipal market prices with their bananas, as their fruit isn't grown in expensive shade houses.

-Find out how small Tenerife shops often sell more and different products than those which you expect at the big Puerto Cruz Sumo Spar store.
+Find out how small Tenerife shops often sell more and different products than those which are taken for granted at the big Puerto Cruz Sumo Spar store.